mongodb/specifications/source/auth/auth.rst

     requestScopes: Optional<Array<string>>;
   }

-The driver passes the IdP information to the `Human Callback`_, which should return an OIDC credential containing an access token and, optionally, a refresh token.
+The driver passes the IdP information to the `OIDC Human Callback`_, which should return an OIDC credential containing an access token and, optionally, a refresh token.

 The driver then sends a ``saslContinue`` with a ``JwtStepRequest`` payload to complete authentication.
 The value of ``jwt`` is the OIDC access token string.